tsmanral/CO2-Emission-Pattern-Recognition/README.md

 All accuracy and Loss graphs can be found in the **Accuracy_and_Loss_graphs** folder.

 **Note:** This project was created as my Spring 2020 project during my MS degree at Northeastern University.
-The Demo Shiny App can be found at this link: ([@ShinyApp](https://charita-madduri.shinyapps.io/myapp/)).
+The Demo Shiny App can be found here: [ShinyApp](https://charita-madduri.shinyapps.io/myapp/).